spfuu/shSonos/README.md

 Overview
 -------------------------------

-shSonos is a simple (python) sonos control server, mainly based on the brillaint SoCo project https://github.com/SoCo/SoCo).
+The shSonos project is primary a simple (python) sonos control server, mainly based on the brillaint SoCo project https://github.com/SoCo/SoCo).
 It implements a tcp socket server, wich is controlled through simple commands.

+In addtion , i decided to write a plugin for the fantastic "Smarthome.py Project" to control sonos speakers in a smart home. (https://github.com/mknx/smarthome/)

 Requirements:
 --------------------------------

 server:	python3 (with libraries requests, lxml installed)

-client-side: nothing special, just send your commands over tcp
+client-side: nothing special, just send your commands over tcp or use the plugin to control the speakers within smarthome.py

 Install: